 For more information on how the school seeks to work with parents/carers to promote good attendance and punctuality please see our Attendance Policy.

 As you will be aware, schools are no longer permitted to grant any leave of absence during term time unless there are EXCEPTIONAL circumstances.
+Leave will not be authorised during year group testing periods; Penalty Notices will be issued for any leave taken during this time.
+Please see the School Office for the relevant dates.

 All requests for holiday/leave in term time must be submitted to the Headteacher on the